 Separate Accounting for Trust-Owned Businesses

-Trusts sometimes hold more than investment portfolios.
 A family trust might own a ranch, a small business, rental properties, or mineral rights.
-Managing these operations alongside traditional trust assets can get complicated.
-This statute gives the trustee a practical tool: the ability to maintain separate books for any business or activity within the trust.
+Running these alongside typical trust assets can get complex.

 If a trustee who conducts a business or other activity determines that it is in the best interest of all of the beneficiaries to account separately for the business or activity instead of accounting for it as part of the trust's general accounting records, the trustee may maintain separate accounting records for its transactions, whether or not its assets are segregated from other trust assets.